renemarc/.github/CONTRIBUTING.md

 ## Propose New Features or Report Bugs

-Open an issue to report bugs or to propose new features.
+Please open an issue to report bugs or to propose new features.

 If you are proposing a feature: